 Pearl GTL is the world’s largest plant to turn natural gas into cleaner-burning fuels.
-Now fully ramped up, the plant helps to meet the world’s growing demand for cleaner energy.
+Fully ramped up since 2012, the plant helps to meet the world’s growing demand for cleaner energy.
 Discover the project and the people involved.

 In This Section

 Pearl GTL is a world-scale project located in Ras Laffan Industrial City, 80 km north of Doha, Qatar.